Paul Avis: Practical theology

 Where theology, ecclesiology and ecclesial practice meet, Avis's work becomes practical-theological.
 This is most clearly the case with A Church Drawing Near: Spirituality and Mission in a Post-Christian Culture.
 Rooted in an analysis of the present Western-European cultural situation (between modernity and post-modernity) and in a pastoral translation of the ecumenically well-received koinonia theology (the "wholeness paradigm"), Avis offers a model for parochial practice which tries to relate the "common religion" of contemporary people to the specific contents of the Christian faith.
 In trying to do justice to both, without suggesting that they can be too easily integrated, this book shares the insights of Avis's long experience as a parish priest as well as a theologian.
 His book Becoming a Bishop: Theological Handbook of Episcopal Ministry (Bloomsbury/T&T Clark, 2015), which was written at the request of the Secretary-General of the Anglican Communion, bridges practical theology and the Anglican tradition.
+His 2026 book Shaping a Church of Ethical Integrity: Groundwork for a Church Rebuilt (SCM Press, 2026) is an essay in applied ecclesiology, speaking to the heart of the Church of England's current problems.